cjdell/nixos-utils/README.md

 ### Container Updates

-Automatically upgrade containers on interval
+Automatically perform nightly upgrades of containers to the latest image assigned to the pinned tagged.

 #### Tools